awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/key-concepts.md

 A *shard* is a uniquely identified sequence of data records in a stream\.
 A stream is composed of one or more shards, each of which provides a fixed unit of capacity\.
 Each shard can support up to 5 transactions per second for reads, up to a maximum total data read rate of 2 MB per second and up to 1,000 records per second for writes, up to a maximum total data write rate of 1 MB per second \(including partition keys\)\.
 The data capacity of your stream is a function of the number of shards that you specify for the stream\.
 The total capacity of the stream is the sum of the capacities of its shards\.

 If your data rate increases, you can increase or decrease the number of shards allocated to your stream\.
+For more information, see [Resharding a Stream](kinesis-using-sdk-java-resharding.md)\.

 ### Partition Key<a name="partition-key"></a>